sshark/thrillingbytes/Looking at A Monad Through An Example.md

 def add(a: Int, b: Int): Int = a + b   	// B
 ```

 Function (A) divide the first integer by the second integer.
 Function (B) adds 2 integer together.
 These 2 functions are pretty straight forward.
 Unlike function (B), a [total function](https://www.linkedin.com/advice/0/what-difference-between-partial-total-function-functional-2jine#:~:text=A%20total%20function%20is%20a,return%20another%20number%20as%20output), function (A) cannot compute when the second parameter is 0.
 If the parameter types were `Float`, the function will return `Infinity`, but this is `Int`, it will throw a `java.lang.ArithmeticException` exception with the message `/ by zero`.
 Function (A) must find a way to let its caller know it cannot provide an answer if the second parameter is zero.
-There are a few ways to notify the caller of the exception and fortunately, there is one better answer than all of them discussed here.
+There are a few ways to handle the error and fortunately, there is a clear way to do this.

 Function (A) actual implementation is determined by the way the value and error are handled in each scenario.